 How Much Light Does Hydroponic Basil Need?

 Basil doesn’t need intense light and can be grown under T5 fluorescent lighting.
-Since we only need basil in its vegetive stage the same light can be used to grow basil from start to finish.
+Since we only need basil in its vegetative stage, the same bulbs can be used to grow basil from start to finish.
+If you plan on using your grow light for more than growing leafy greens and herbs, I would recommend an LED grow light.

 Recommended pH Level For Hydroponic Basil